Walking: My Non-Negotiable

 But now, walking is a part of my daily routine and an important self-care practice.
 My morning walks provide mental clarity and help me feel strong and agile.
 (Our dog also loves to head out the door first thing in the morning.)

-When I learned about the benefits of walking, I started to incorporate more of them.
-I also replaced my intense cardio workouts at the gym for a brisk walk that increased my heart rate over a longer period of time.
+Once I learned about these benefits, I started to incorporate more walks throughout my day.
+I also replaced my intense morning cardio workouts at the gym for a brisk, morning walk that increased my heart rate over a longer period of time.

 Then, I created morning habits that lead to me actually getting my walk accomplished.
 Habit stacking helps with this: before going to bed, I lay out my walking clothes next to my sink so that I can change into them in the morning.
 I already brush my teeth (current habit) and put on clothes before taking my children to school, so I make sure my walking clothes are set out for me to wear.
 That way, I’m already ready to head out the door as soon as I get home from taking my children to school.